Skip to main content

 3. Click on the first signature, and then click Details.

-4. Click on View Certificates.
+4. Click on View Certificates and select the field Thumbprint.

 macOS (app)